Despicable Me 3: Plot

 Gru and Dru decide to steal the diamond; however, Gru secretly intends to bring it to the AVL to convince Da Vinci to rehire him and Lucy.
 They narrowly escape with the diamond and are rescued by Lucy.
 Dru, finding out Gru's true motives, is upset that Gru lied about teaching him how to be a villain.
 In return, Gru berates Dru for his incompetence, disowns him, and decides to leave Freedonia.

-Bratt, disguised as Lucy, kidnaps the girls, and once again acquires the diamond.
-Discovering this, Gru and Dru put aside their differences; the brothers and Lucy set off after Bratt in the Bald Terror's vehicle.
-The Minions, having escaped jail, manage to follow them.
-With his robot's laser powered by the diamond, Bratt terrorizes Hollywood, covering it in superpowered bubble gum in hopes of lifting the city into outer space.
+Bratt kidnaps the girls and reacquires the diamond.
+Discovering this, Gru and Dru put aside their differences; the brothers and Lucy follow Bratt in the Bald Terror's vehicle.
+The Minions, having escaped jail, encounter and follow them.
+With his robot's laser powered by the diamond, Bratt terrorizes Hollywood, covering it in superpowered chewing gum designed to lift the city into outer space.
 Lucy rescues the girls from a falling skyscraper as Bratt sends Gru and Dru crash-landing into the streets of Hollywood.
 Bratt tries to kill Gru with the robot's laser, but Dru risks his life to break into the robot and power it down from the inside.
-Gru engages Bratt in a final dance fight before stealing his weaponized keytar to defeat him, and send him floating away in bubble gum just as AVL helicopters arrive in time to arrest him.
-As the Minions pop the bubble gum bubbles covering the city, Dru and Gru reconcile, and share an embrace with Lucy, Margo, Edith and Agnes.
+Gru engages Bratt in a final dance fight before stealing his weaponized keytar to defeat him, and send him floating away in bubble gum.
+Dru and Gru reconcile, and share an embrace with Lucy, Margo, Edith and Agnes.

 Gru and Lucy are reinstated into the AVL.
-The newly united family celebrates in Gru's home, and the girls acknowledge Lucy as their mother.
+The newly-united family celebrates in Gru's home, and the girls acknowledge Lucy as their mother.
 Still wishing to be a supervillain, Dru, along with most of the Minions, steals Gru's rocket-powered aircraft and flies away.
-Gru and Lucy decide to give them a five-minute head-start before engaging in pursuit.
+Gru and Lucy give them a five-minute head-start before engaging in pursuit.